-I am a postdoctoral research fellow with the BC Women's Reproductive Mental Health Program, the UBC Department of Obstetrics and Gynaecology, and the University of Calgary Faculty of Nursing.
-My fellowship is supported by the Canadian Institutes of Health Research, Michael Smith Health Research BC, the Killam Trusts, the University of Calgary Eyes High Program, and the BC Women's Health Foundation, and my research work is additionally supported by generous gifts from an anonymous donor and iA Financial Group.
+My fellowship is supported by the Canadian Institutes of Health Research, Michael Smith Health Research BC, the BC Ministry of Health, and the BC Women's Health Foundation, and my research work is additionally supported by generous gifts from an anonymous donor and iA Financial Group.

 I am a White settler, I live with panic disorder and recurrent depression, and I am a mother to two children.
 My own story of struggles and resilience during motherhood can be read at The Good Mother Project.
 I also trained clinically as a genetic counsellor, and have been a certified genetic counsellor since 2009.

-To improve mental health at times of transition in relation to changes in hormones, genetics, physiology, and family composition through feminist, person-centred research and advocacy for equitable access to mental health services.
+To improve mental health at times of transition in relation to changes in hormones, epigenetics, physiology, and family composition through community-based research, using an intersectional feminist lens.

-For all people to be mentally healthy at times of transition in relation to changes in hormones, genetics, physiology, and family composition.
+For all people to be mentally healthy at times of transition in relation to changes in hormones, epigenetics, physiology, and family composition.

-Perinatal mental health; Health service delivery; Patient-oriented research; Feminist, constructivist research; Pharmacogenetics; Decision-making
+Perinatal mental health; Health service delivery; Community-based research; Feminist, constructivist research; Pharmacogenetics; Decision-making

 Blog Series on Reproductive Mental Health: